 Here’s what else to remember about the 26-year-old from Toronto, Canada.

 Alana is a photographer and videographer who began working at her family's Toronto acting training studio, Milne Studios, in 2017.
-While there, she worked as the in-house headshot photographer, lead the graphic design team, and facilitated events.
+While there, she worked as the in-house headshot photographer, led the graphic design team, and facilitated events.
 After the pandemic reduced her position to part-time, however, she decided to take on a "passion project and move back to the U.S. to develop a "completely sustainable eco friendly and ethically made clothing line."
 (Though Alana is from Toronto, she grew up in San Antonio, Texas following her parents' divorce).

 Alana's Study Abroad

-ABC describes Alana as someone who "has always taken the road less traveled," including when she studied aborad in Europe instead of going to college in the states.
-"After High school I wasn’t really sure what I wanted to do.
+ABC describes Alana as someone who "has always taken the road less traveled," including when she studied abroad in Europe instead of going to college in the states.
+"After high school I wasn’t really sure what I wanted to do.
 However, I did know that I wanted to see things, experience things — get out there and go," she wrote on social media.
 Because she "didn't grow up with a lot of money," she says a "big budget university wasn't really an option" for her.